abooij/wiwikwlhott/semantics.rst

 type.

-For more information on categorical semantics of type theory with a universe à la Tarski, see e.g. Hoffmann :cite:`hofmann:syntax:semantics`.
+For more information on categorical semantics of type theory with a universe à la Tarski, see e.g. Hofmann :cite:`hofmann:syntax:semantics`.

 Presheaf semantics